Protecting the environment

 - giving consultation responses and advice to planners on green infrastructure, climate change mitigation and adaptation

-See Our environmental statement (437KB PDF) to find out more.
+See our Environmental Statement to find out more.

 Essex has one of the longest coastlines of any county in England.
 We’re part of the Essex Coastal Forum, a partnership set up in 2011 to manage and protect the coast.